Deserts are quite inhospitable but still has been inhabited by different groups.

 They show how life people lived life in the Old Stone Age.

 Here, we will discuss the main desert groups under the following categories:

-1. The hunters and collectors – The Bindibu and the Bushmen tribes are the most famous tribes as hunters and gatherers.
+The Bindibu and the Bushmen tribes are the most famous tribes as hunters and gatherers.
 These tribes live nomadic life and hunt and gather food for survival.
 They do not grow crops and also do not domesticate animals.
 Poisoned arrows, traps, spears and snares are their weapons.
 The extreme climate has made them adapt to the most extreme conditions and have increased their endurance.

 They are very much skilled in capturing the prey and can be quite patient.
 These tribes also walk and run a long distance to catch injured animals.
 They often hunt antelopes and other small animals.
 Rodents, insects, and lizards are often collected by women and children.
 They also collect honey, grubs, and grass.
 The collection of water requires great skill.
 For this, the dew is collected from the leaves in the early morning, and then this carefully collected water is stored in the shells of the Ostrich.
 A hollow reed is used to suck the water from the ground.
 Bushmen wear animal flesh as clothes or even remain naked.